Home / Reviews / Herman Miller Aeron

 Is the Herman Miller Aeron worth $1,500+?

-At full retail ($1,400 to $1,900), the math works if you sit upright 6+ hours daily and the chair fits correctly.
+At full retail the math works if you sit upright 6+ hours daily and the chair fits correctly.
 The 12-year warranty and 10 to 15 year lifespan brings the per-year cost to $100 to $150.
-But you don’t have to pay full price: the Classic Aeron (V1) is available on Amazon for around $590 as open box, and provides the same core sitting experience.
-If you recline frequently or prefer cushioned seating, the money is better spent on a Steelcase Leap or Embody regardless of price.
-For a full breakdown of which buyers the price is justified for, see Is the Herman Miller Aeron Worth It?
+But you don’t have to pay full price: the Classic at ~$615 on Amazon provides the same core sitting experience.
+If you recline frequently or prefer cushioned seating, the money is better spent on a Leap or Embody.
+See Is the Herman Miller Aeron Worth It? for the full breakdown.

 What size Aeron should I get?

-Size B fits most adults between 5’2″ and 6’2″ and is the right choice for about 80 to 90% of buyers.
-Size A is designed for people under 5’4″ and under 150 lbs.
+Size B fits most adults between 5’2″ and 6’2″ and is right for about 80 to 90% of buyers.
+Size A is for people under 5’4″ and under 150 lbs.
 Size C is for people over 6’0″ and over 230 lbs, or anyone with a broader build.
-When in doubt between two sizes, Herman Miller recommends Size B. Use our Chair Fit Finder to get a personalized recommendation.
+When in doubt, Herman Miller recommends Size B.

 Should I buy new or refurbished?

-There are three tiers to consider.
-The Remastered (new) at $1,395 to $1,895 gets you the latest mesh, tilt, and lumbar tech plus the full 12-year Herman Miller warranty.
-The Classic (V1, open box) at ~$590 on Amazon gives you the original Aeron experience (still an excellent chair) from third-party sellers with shorter warranties.
-Refurbished Remastered units ($500 to $800 from sellers like Madison Seating or Crandall Office) offer the updated chair at a discount with 2 to 5 year seller warranties.
-For most people, the Classic at ~$590 or a refurbished Remastered is a better value than buying new.
-The core sitting experience is fundamentally the same.
+The Remastered (new) at ~$2,050 gets you the latest mesh, tilt, and lumbar tech plus the full 12-year warranty.
+The Classic (V1, open box) at ~$615 gives you the original Aeron experience with shorter seller warranties.
+Remanufactured units from Crandall Office run $679 to $899 when in stock (currently sold out).
+For most people, the Classic or a remanufactured unit is the better value.
+The core sitting experience is the same.

 Does the Aeron help with back pain?

-The Aeron’s PostureFit SL system is specifically designed to support the natural S-curve of the spine, which can reduce lower back pain for people whose discomfort stems from poor posture.
-However, if your back pain is related to lack of movement (sitting too long in one position), a more dynamic chair like the Embody or Steelcase Leap may be more helpful.
+PostureFit SL supports the natural S-curve of the spine, which can reduce lower back pain caused by poor posture.
+If your discomfort stems from lack of movement rather than poor posture, a more dynamic chair like the Embody or Leap may help more.
 The Aeron encourages one good posture; it doesn’t encourage movement between postures.

 Can I add a headrest to the Aeron?

-How do I identify which size Aeron I already have?
+How do I identify which size Aeron I have?

-Feel the top of the backrest for raised dots on the Herman Miller logo: one dot = Size A, two dots side by side = Size B, three dots in a triangle = Size C. You can also check the label under the seat for the full model number.
+Feel the top of the backrest for raised dots on the Herman Miller logo: one dot = Size A, two dots side by side = Size B, three dots in a triangle = Size C. The label under the seat also shows the full model number.

 Is the Aeron good for gaming?

-It depends on how you game.
-If you sit upright at a desk with a keyboard and mouse, the Aeron works very well.
+If you sit upright at a desk with keyboard and mouse, yes.
 If you lean back with a controller, the limited recline and lack of headrest make it a poor choice.
-Herman Miller offers an Aeron Gaming variant, but the differences are largely cosmetic.
-The core chair is the same.
+The Aeron Gaming variant is largely cosmetic; the core chair is the same.

-The full-mesh design makes the Aeron one of the coolest-sitting office chairs on the market.
-Air circulates freely through the Pellicle suspension, which is a significant advantage in warm environments or for people who run hot.
-The trade-off is that the mesh offers no insulation.
-In cold offices, you may find the Aeron uncomfortably cool.
+The full-mesh design makes it one of the coolest-sitting office chairs available.
+The trade-off is no insulation.
+In cold offices, you may find it uncomfortably cool.

 Final Verdict

-Disclosure: This page contains affiliate links.
-If you purchase through these links, SeatedLab may earn a small commission at no additional cost to you.
-This does not influence our assessments.
-Chairs that don’t fit certain users are described as such regardless of affiliate relationships.
-Read our full affiliate disclosure.
+SeatedLab uses affiliate links.
+If you buy through a link on this page, we may earn a commission at no extra cost to you.
+This does not influence our recommendations.
+See our full affiliate disclosure.